natescherer/OktaWorkflow-DeactivatedUserCleanup/README.md

 This project is unofficial and is neither developed nor supported by Okta.

+## Archive Note

+This repository is now archived, as I no longer work with Okta in my day-to-day life.
+If you would like to take this repository over, please reach out to me on LinkedIn or Twitter, both linked in my bio.
+Cheers!

 ## Installing

 To install this workflow, follow these steps: